Henry Joseph Maloney: Early life and education

 Henry Maloney was born in Eganville on 15 April 1915 to a politician father, Martin James Maloney.
 His mother was Mary Margaret Maloney.

 Maloney attended Eganville Roman Catholic Continuation school and St. Patrick's College in Ottawa.

 He graduated with a bachelor's degree in philosophy from the University of Toronto in 1937.

 Career

 Pastoral work

-Maloney worked as an religious assistant in Eganville before being ordained as a catholic priest, by Bishop Charles Leo Nelligan, in 1941.
+Maloney worked as a religious assistant in Eganville before being ordained as a catholic priest, by Bishop Charles Leo Nelligan, in 1941.
 He received his first pastoral assigned to Bancroft on 8 September 1957.

 In 1961, he directed the first regional conference of the Catholic Woman's League of Canada.

 The 25 year anniversary of his ordaining was celebrated in 1966.

 For 29 years, Maloney worked for the Roman Catholic Diocese of Pembroke, based at Our Lady of Mercy Church in Bancroft.
 Maloney is credited with being responsible for causing Bancroft to be connected to the Canadian telephone network.
 He was a member of the Diocesan Committee of Liturgical music, and of the Barry's Bay Dennery Committee on Ecumenism, and an official of the Matrimonial Court of Pembroke Dioceses.